FilipLorin/DnD5eVault/Rules/Modules/Class Features/Martial Versatility (Optional).md

 ### Martial Versatility (Optional) - Ranger
 Whenever you reach a level in this class that grants the [[Ability Score Improvement]] feature, you can replace a fighting style you know with another fighting style available to rangers.
 This replacement represents a shift of focus in your martial practice.

+## Martial Versatility (Optional) - Paladin
+Whenever you reach a level in this class that grants the [[Ability Score Improvement]] feature, you can replace a fighting style you know with another fighting style available to paladins.
+This replacement represents a shift of focus in your martial practice.